A lifelong lover of history, I enjoy writing articles about the past and interesting political topics, especially when the two intersect.

 Finally, in addition to individuals not having to participate in holidays for which their employer gives them a paid day off there is nothing against individuals joining with others to create a new holiday more in tune with their interests.
 Once the group agrees on what to celebrate and when to celebrate it they can go about organizing the annual celebration.

-The other way is to work to get people to come out and celebrate the holiday without backing from the state or Federal governments.
+The other way to create a holiday is to work to get people to come out and celebrate the holiday without backing from the state or Federal governments.
 Both St. Patrick’s Day and Halloween are holidays that have evolved over time and are celebrated throughout the country without the government passing legislation to create them or employer support in the form of paid days off for their employees.

 © 2019 Chuck Nugent